-A securities repurchase agreement (repo) is an arrangement involving the sale of securities at a specified price with a commitment to repurchase the same or similar securities at a fixed price on a specified future date (often with a very short maturity, e.g., overnight, but increasingly for longer maturities, sometimes up to several weeks) or be of an "open" maturity (where the parties agree to renew or terminate the repo daily4)^{5,6,7}.
-Initial and variation margin payments may also be made (see further below).
-A repo viewed from the point of view of the cash provider is called a reverse repo.
-When the funds are repaid (along with an interest payment) the securities are returned to the "cash taker".
-The provision of the funds earns the cash provider interest which is related to the current interbank rate (determined at the outset of the transaction) and not the rate of interest earned on the security "repoed9".
-Full, unfettered ownership passes to the "cash provider" but the market risk - the benefits (and risks) of ownership10 (such as the right to holding gains (and losses) and receipt of the property/investment income attached to
+4. A securities repurchase agreement (repo) is an arrangement involving the sale of securities at a specified price with a commitment to repurchase the same or similar securities at a fixed price on a specified future date (often with a very short maturity, e.g., overnight, but increasingly for longer maturities, sometimes up to several weeks) or with an "open" maturity (where the parties agree to renew or terminate the repo daily).,4,5,6 Initial and variation margin payments may also be made (see further below).
+A repo is reviewed from the perspective of the seller of securities (the "cash taker").
+The agreement is called a reverse repo when viewed from the perspective of the securities buyer (the cash provider).
+When the funds are repaid (along with an interest payment) the securities are returned to the cash taker.
+The provision of the funds earns the cash provider interest which is related to the current interbank rate (determined at the outset of the transaction) and not the rate of interest earned on the security "repoed."
+Full, unfettered ownership passes to the cash provider but the market risk - the benefits (and risks) of ownership such as the right to holding gains (and losses) and receipt of the property/investment income attached to the security - are retained by the cash taker as if no change of ownership had occurred, in the same manner as when collateral is usually provided.

-4 Such an arrangement avoids settlement costs if both parties wish to rollover the repo on a continuous basis.
+&lt;sup>3 Such an arrangement avoids settlement costs if both parties wish to rollover the repo on a continuous basis.

-5 If the seller acquires an option rather than an obligation to buy back the security, the arrangement is sometimes called a spurious repurchase agreement.
+&lt;sup>4 If the seller acquires an option rather than an obligation to buy back the security, the arrangement is sometimes called a spurious repurchase agreement.
 Such a transaction is not considered to be a repo and should be recorded as a transaction in a security with an option (a financial derivative) attached to it.

-6 Transactions known as sale/buy backs, carries, stock or bond lending against cash, securities lending with cash collateral, all have essentially the same characteristics as repo, though there are minor legal or technical differences.
-Provided they involve a cash leg, they are all included in this paper under the term "repo".
+&lt;sup>5 Transactions known as sale/buy backs, carries, stock or bond lending against cash, securities lending with cash collateral, all have essentially the same characteristics as repos, though there are minor legal or technical differences.
+Provided they involve a cash leg, they are all included in this paper under the term "repos".

-7 The term "repurchase agreement" is derived from the perspective of the provider of the security as it is that party which is obligated to repurchase it.
+&lt;sup>6 The term "repurchase agreement" is derived from the perspective of the provider of the security as it is that party which is obligated to repurchase it.

-8 Terms such as "borrower", "lender", "purchaser" or "seller" may be misleading in this context, given the nature of these transactions.
+&lt;sup>7 Terms such as "borrower", "lender", "purchaser" or "seller" may be misleading in this context, given the nature of these transactions.
 Accordingly, this paper uses the more neutral terms of "cash provider" and "cash taker" in discussing repos, in line with those used by Simon Grey (1998) Repo of Government Securities.

-9 This point is the more evident if equities are used rather than debt instruments.
+&lt;sup>8 This point is the more evident if equities are used rather than debt instruments.
 Where debt instruments are used (which is the much more common practice) and, in the event that a coupon payment is made during the life of the repo, that is factored into the funds repaid.
 However, market participants endeavor to avoid such a situation if possible.

-10 Except the right to sell
+&lt;sup>9 Except the right to sell.